Hattan-B/Digital-Control-Project-3/README.md

 # Digital-Control-Project-3
-The files of this repository are intended to be installed on a Raspberry PI so that it can used to manipulate the Roomba
+The files of this repository are intended to be installed on a Raspberry PI so that they can used to manipulate the Roomba